 Here are some of the key ingredients for this recipe:

-Note on Shrimp: You do not need large shrimp for this recipe.
-Medium, even small, shrimp work well.
+- Shrimp: Medium, even small, shrimp work well.
 Fresh shrimp are always good, but you can also use frozen.
 If you do use fresh shrimp, reserve the shells and heads to make homemade shrimp stock for another recipe.

-Note on tomatoes: The use of tomatoes in this recipe is more in line with Creole cuisine than Cajun.
+- Tomatoes: The use of tomatoes in this recipe is more in line with Creole cuisine than Cajun.
 You can leave the tomatoes out if you prefer.
-I like them in this recipe because the acidity they bring counters the sweetness provided by the yellow onions and mirliton.
-I think they provide balance.
+Tomatoes provide balance, adding acidity to counter the sweetness provided by the yellow onions and mirliton.
 Canned tomatoes are good for this recipe but make sure to drain them well.
 If using fresh, make sure they are as ripe as possible and that you peel and de-seed them.

-Notes on the stale bread: I like to use day-old New Orleans french bread.
+- Stale bread: I like to use day-old New Orleans French bread.
 You can also use store-bought bread cubes or something like a box of Stove-Top Stuffing Mix.
 I do not recommend breadcrumbs.
-You will need between 3 and 4 cups of bread cubes, but depending on the amount of liquid there is, it may go as high as 5 cups.
+You will need between 3 and 4 cups of bread cubes, but depending on the amount of liquid present, it may go as high as 5 cups.

 Here’s What You Do